/ South Elgin Work Accident Lawyer

 Our firm investigates every angle to uncover these opportunities for additional compensation and will help you pursue every possible path toward recovery.

-One of the most common fears injured workers face is the risk of retaliation after filing a claim.
-Whether it’s being reassigned, cutting your schedule, hostile behavior, or even job loss, employer retaliation is not only unfair — it’s against the law under Illinois law.
-Yet, that doesn’t stop some employers from pressuring workers into dropping the issue.
+One of the most concerning fears injured workers face is the risk of retaliation after get hurt on the job.
+Whether it’s being reassigned, reduced hours, harassment, or even getting fired, employer retaliation is not only morally wrong — it’s illegal under Illinois law.
+However, that doesn’t stop some employers from intimidating employees into avoiding legal action.

-At Boyadzhyan Law Firm, we take retaliation cases seriously.
-If your employer has taken adverse action against you after filing a claim, we will fight to seek justice.
+At Boyadzhyan Law Firm, we take these issues seriously.
+If your employer has taken adverse action against you after filing a claim, we will fight to protect your interests.
 You have the right to report an injury without punishment, and we’ll make sure your voice is heard.

-Construction zones are some of the most high-risk workplaces in South Elgin.
-With large machinery, dangerous substances, and work done at great heights, the risk of life-altering accidents is ever-present.
-In fact, the Occupational Safety and Health Administration (OSHA) reports that a fifth of worker deaths are reported in the construction industry.
-The leading causes — known as the “Fatal Four” — are falls, impact from equipment, exposure to electrical hazards, and being crushed or trapped.
+Construction zones are some of the most dangerous workplaces in South Elgin.
+With large machinery, hazardous materials, and work done at great heights, the risk of serious injury is always present.
+In fact, the Occupational Safety and Health Administration (OSHA) reports that a fifth of worker deaths happen in the construction industry.
+The leading causes — known as the “Fatal Four” — are slips and falls, being struck by objects, exposure to electrical hazards, and being crushed or trapped.

 These injuries often involve multiple parties — including site managers, property owners, and third-party contractors — and require a seasoned legal team to sort through the liability.

-Navigating the Workers' Compensation Process After a Work Accident in South Elgin
+Navigating the Claims Process After a Work Accident in South Elgin

-Starting a work injury claim in Illinois means completing a series of essential procedures, every one with its own set of deadlines and necessary paperwork.
-Failing to follow the process or submitting incomplete information can result in postponed payments or lead to a denial.
+Submitting a workers’ compensation claim in Illinois means completing a series of essential procedures, every one with its own required timeline and documentation requirements.
+Omitting any step or providing insufficient documentation can delay your benefits or result in a denied claim.

 Key steps include: